Cobertos/dotfiles/README.md

 * Seafile notifications disabling?
 * Configure keybindings (like for flameshot)
 * Add a little indicator to PS1 when dotfiles is out of date
+* Make `findcode` better/nicer.
+Can we have some sort of indexing search?

 ### Won't Support
 * Pulling in z's config, as it should honeslty be separate per-machine, due to file path differences, and it can contain things I don't want public